wevm/viem/site/docs/clients/transports/ethereum-provider.md

 ## Gotchas

-- It is generally not recommended to pair the `ethereumProvider` transport with a [Network Client](/TODO).
+- It is generally not recommended to pair the `ethereumProvider` transport with a [Public Client](/TODO).
 This is because some wallets restrict access to public actions (such as `fetchBlockNumber`).